achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 This component can trigger automations based on specific telegrams received from the intercom system, send telegrams to the intercom, and receive various status updates (e.g., bus telegrams and door readiness).
 Actions can also be configured to respond to particular telegrams from the intercom.

 ::: tip NOTE
 This is the only component required for communication on the bus.
-However, it can be extended with additional components, such as `TC:BUS Device` and `TC:BUS Serial`.
+However, it can be extended with additional components, such as [TC:BUS Device](./esphome-component-device) and [TC:BUS Serial](./esphome-component-serial).

 **Note:** This component requires hardware like the Doorman-S3 or a [DIY solution](https://github.com/peteh/doorman) to communicate on the bus.
 :::

-## TC:BUS Hub
+## Configuration
 The `tc_bus` hub serves as the central component enabling bus communication.
 It provides the following configuration options:

 | Option                    | Description                                                                                                                                   | Required | Default       |